lilygoose89/coco/_posts/2019-10-31-a-totally-objective-and-not-at-all-biased-review-of-facebook-groups-for-digital-nomads-in-chiang-mai.md

 Literally nobody asked you for your opinion on Thai women and how Thailand is changing for the worse or otherwise Dave\!
 The OP asked where she could buy running shoes in Western sizes….

 Proceed with caution and be prepared for vitriol and misogyny.
-Under no circumstances admin publically that you're a digital nomad or face vast quantities of judgement from old dudes who can't cope with a world that's making them less and less relevant.
+Under no circumstances admit publically that you're a digital nomad or face vast quantities of judgement from old dudes who can't cope with a world that's making them less and less relevant.

 * Relevance: 2/5
 * Friendliness: 2/5